A Town With a Lot of History

-A block north is the Historic 6th Street District.
+A block north is the Historic 6th Street Downtown area.
 These blocks are home to shops, restaurants, and the Warner Grand Theatre, a magnificent Art Deco era movie house that now hosts a wide variety of entertainment, from live theater to concerts.
 It is the home base of the Los Angeles Harbor International Film Festival held each spring.

 Banning Residence Museum

-The Banning Residence Museum is a carefully preserved 23-room residence built in 1864 for Gen. Phineas Banning, founder of Wilmington.
+The Banning Residence Museum (pictured above) is a carefully preserved 23-room residence built in 1864 for Gen. Phineas Banning, founder of Wilmington.
 He built the elegant structure to demonstrate his confidence in the future of the community.

 The residence is an outstanding example of domestic Greek Revival architecture in Southern California with 18 rooms open to the public.

 On the grounds of the residence, which is in the midst of a 20-acre park, are also the Stagecoach, Barn and Gardens.

 The Banning Residence Museum is located at 401 East M Street in Wilmington.
 Visit the website at www.TheBanningMuseum.org